addyj/EVA/EVA3_P2_Session10/README.md

   	- total timesteps, previous state, current sates, action , reward, episode over in each iteration
   	- total_timesteps, episode count, avg reward over the episode after finishing episode

+### State Space

+It consists of a cropped image of map , superimposed with the car with the direction the car is pointing to, the orientation of the car w.r.t to goal, and distance moved towards the goal.

+### Action Space

+Its the angle by which the car turns on road and tries to reach the goal. the range in -3,3

+### Reward Policy

+- on outside road we give -7
+- on road -1.7
+- on road, and reducing goal distance +0.6
+- boundary -15
+- destination +110

 #### Model For Actor and Critic

 ```